aj20042004/Jordan-AJ-Ethan-ProjectGroup/README.md

  - This project is licensed under the MIT License.
  -
 Author:
- - Athul Jaishankar, Jordan Pham, Ethan Hillebrand
+ - Athul Jaishankar, Jordan Pham.

 Version:
  - 1.0.0